Bayesian Differential Privacy for Machine Learning: Introduction

-Our contributions in this paper are the following: \begin{itemize} \item we propose a relaxation of DP, called Bayesian differential privacy, that allows to provide more practical privacy guarantees in a wide range of scenarios; \item we derive a clean, principled method for privacy accounting in learning that generalises the moments accountant; \item we experimentally demonstrate advantages of our method (Section~\ref{sec:evaluation}), including the state-of-the-art privacy bounds in deep learning applications (Section~\ref{sec:deep_learning}) and variational inference (Section~\ref{sec:vi}), a popular class of algorithms rarely considered in privacy research. \end{itemize}
+Our contributions in this paper are the following: \begin{itemize}[nolistsep,noitemsep] \item we propose a variation of DP, called Bayesian differential privacy, that allows to provide more practical privacy guarantees in a wide range of scenarios; \item we derive a clean, principled privacy accounting method that generalises the moments accountant; \item we experimentally demonstrate advantages of our method (Section~\ref{sec:evaluation}), including the state-of-the-art privacy bounds in deep learning (Section~\ref{sec:deep_learning}). \end{itemize}